 #1 Cerro Campanario

 Going to the top of Cerro Campanario should be at the top of every Bariloche Things To Do list.
-The mountain sits at 1,049 meters and can be accessed via a chairlift or short trail.
+The mountain sits at 1,049 meters and can be accessed via a chairlift or by hiking up a short trail.
 Either way, at the top of Cerro Campanario are several platforms that offer 360-degree views of the surrounding mountain peaks and Rio Negro Province of Patagonia.